 Tweet when others are Tweeting

 I know it sounds simple, but it’s true.
 The more you tweet when others are on Twitter, the more likely you get retweets and follows.
 Over 40% of Twitter users do not tweet anything, and the time of day that has the highest retweet rate is at 9 in the morning.
+This is where you may need to download Twitter followers data to analyze statistics to effectively grow numbers.
 A handy application created by Mozblog called “Followerwonk” allows you to analyze your followers and see what time they are most active on Twitter.
 According to the chart below, my followers are most active between 11 a.m. and 1 p.m.

 The application also shows you a chart of your Twitter activity.
 This is pretty handy because it gives you an actual visual of how aligned your tweeting habits are with your follower base.
 My chart says that I’m most active between 11 a.m. and 1 p.m.
 It also shows me that I should try to tweet more from 11 to noon, and that I can back off a bit from noon to 1.